Wisconsin Healthcare Fraud Defense

 Prescription drug fraud includes diversion, forging prescriptions, improperly filling prescriptions, and all other means of getting controlled-substance medications into the hands of individuals to whom they have not been prescribed.
-Prescription drug fraud investigations can lead to criminal prosecution with the potential for severe penalties under the Controlled Substances Act.
+Prescription drug fraud investigations from the authorities of the federal government can lead to criminal prosecution with the potential for severe penalties under the Controlled Substances Act.

 8. Falsifying Patient Records and Inaccurately Reporting Test Results

-Allegations of falsifying patient records or test results may be justified, or they may result from a misinterpretation of a provider’s methodologies or record-keeping practices.
+Allegations of falsifying patient records or test results may be justified, or they may result from a misinterpretation of methodologies or record-keeping practices of the healthcare provider.
 We have extensive experience in this area, and our attorneys have successfully represented clients against a broad range of civil and criminal allegations.

 9. Fraudulent Physician Certifications and Election Statements for Hospice Care